baziotis/metap/README.md

     metap::FuncDef(ln=4,func=baz)
 ```

-To finish this quickstart guide, let's see when things really get interesting,
+To finish this quickstart guide, things get really interesting when the
-and that's when the meta-program starts using `metap`-specific features.
+meta-program starts using `metap`-specific features.

-This example is taken straight from actual code I've written for
+This example is taken straight from actual code I've written for a
-markdown-to-html compiler I use to write articles.
+markdown-to-html compiler I use to write [my articles](https://sbaziotis.com/#blog).
 I want to parse a line and I
 want to see if it's a heading, which means it starts with `#`.
 But, I also care
 about whether it's a level-1 heading (i.e., `<h1>`) or level-2 (i.e.,
 `<h2>`), to generate the appropriate code.
 With `metap` I can simply write